Chapter IV

 Subset of concept graph highlighting the Third Why and focus of this section.

-Consider what happens when nodes of vastly different cardinality connect.
+Consider what happens when nodes of vastly different cardinality connect, pictured in Figure 4.5.
 One institution sits in the middle, billions of sources connect on one side, billions of users on the other.
 Now ask: what stake does each party have in the relationship?
 The institution has two billion connections; if it loses one, it loses one two-billionth of its network.
 But a user has perhaps 150 relationships, constrained by the same cognitive limits that necessitated delegation in the first place.
+If the institution is one of their few trusted intermediaries for a particular topic (e.g. oncologist ratings), it may represent a significant fraction of their access to information.

 Branching imbalance